openshift/hypershift/docs/content/reference/api.md

 </td>
 </tr><tr><td><p>&#34;Progressing&#34;</p></td>
 <td><p>HostedClusterProgressing indicates whether the HostedCluster is attempting
-an initial deployment or upgrade.</p>
+an initial deployment or upgrade.
+When this is false for too long and there&rsquo;s no clear indication in the &ldquo;Reason&rdquo;, please check the remaining more granular conditions.</p>
 </td>
 </tr><tr><td><p>&#34;Available&#34;</p></td>
 <td></td>